The Xometry app works best with JavaScript enabled!

 To learn more, see our guide on What is Polyethylene.

-What is the Difference Between High Density Polyethylene (HDPE) and Low Density Polyethylene (LDPE)?
+High Density Polyethylene (HDPE) vs Low Density Polyethylene (LDPE)

 HDPE and LDPE are built from the same monomer units, but are functionally two different polyethylene materials.
 HDPE has a more linear chain structure, making it stronger, denser, and stiffer than low-density polyethylene (LDPE).
 LDPE is more flexible for this reason and has a lower crystallinity.
 Both materials are recyclable, however, they cannot be recycled together as LDPE tends to soften quickly and gum up recycling machinery.
 LDPE Is weak to heat, succumbing to decreases in density after temperatures beyond 20 °C, while HDPE can remain functional through high temperatures like 100 °C. HDPE has overall better mechanical and chemical resistances, but both are generally weak to oxidizing agents and select hydrocarbons.
 LDPE is more transparent than HDPE, and both are easily worked and are considered a waterproof material.